Patternform Guide: Fastest Way to Find Winning Horses (Step-by-Step)

 2. What selection is likely to trade significantly shorter than it should?

 Most will be familiar with the front-running notifications I keep and post up on social media from time to time.
-This is one way of keeping track of horses that are likely to trade shorter in-running, there’s more on that within the video pack though.
+This is one way of keeping track of horses that are likely to trade shorter in-running, there’s more on that within the video pack, though.

 At the other end of the spectrum, you could develop a Patternform strategy around those very same horses, except stealing some value late on.
-It’s been some time now, although years ago there used to be a guy that posted on the Geeks Toy forum regularly about this.
+It’s been some time now, although years ago there used to be a guy who posted on the Geeks Toy forum regularly about this.
 His strategy would be to select horses that traded very low in-running, offer a bet outside of the pricing with the tick offset feature.
 As the price spiked low, in an odds-on range, the lay bet would be matched with limited risk before the closing back bet was placed seconds after.
 Obviously this Patternform strategy would still require some race-reading skills too…

-Hopefully this post was of use, for anything extra the Patternform forum has some useful posts on it!
+Hopefully this post was of use, for anything extra, the Patternform forum has some useful posts on it!
 Please feel free to share this post about…

 Related Article: What is Dobbing?
 How Does It Work?